Gasmyr/agama-duo/README.md

 # agama-duo
-Agama Project for the Cisco Duo authentication service
+Agama Project for the Cisco Duo authentication service.